zeroluck/docs/sources/reference/oxTrust/index.md

 These properties refer to authentication settings of oxTrust.

  * __gluuSP.shared.attributes__ sets the shared attributes.
-The default value is `uid, mail, sn, givenName`.
+The default value is `uid, mail, sn, givenName` that refer to the attributes user id, email address, short name, and the displayed name.

  * __gluuSP.metadata__ sets the path to the Gluu Server metadata.
 The default value is `/opt/idp/metadata`.

- * __shibboleth2.idp.root-dir__ sets the root directory for the shibboleth plugin.
+ * __shibboleth2.idp.root-dir__ sets the root directory for the [shibboleth][shibboleth] plugin.
 The default value is `/opt/idp`.

- * __shibboleth2.federation.root-dir__ sets the root directory for the shibboleth federation plugin.
+ * __shibboleth2.federation.root-dir__ sets the root directory for the [shibboleth][shibboleth] federation plugin.
 The default value is `/opt/shibboleth-federation`.

- * __shibboleth2.sp.conf-dir__ sets the configuration directory for the shibboleth plugin.
+ * __shibboleth2.sp.conf-dir__ sets the configuration directory for the [shibboleth][shibboleth] plugin.
 The default value is `/etc/shibboleth`.

  * __configGeneration__ set this entry to control the automatic generation of the configuration file.
 Use `enabled` to allow that,